rapyuta-robotics/rapyuta-io-docs/hugo/content/dev-tutorials/ros-publisher-subscriber.md

 Learn [how to prepare your Raspberry PI](/getting-started/prepare-raspberry-pi)

-If you are using the custom rapyuta.io image on the device, the catkin workspace is already created and the *io_tutorials* repository is already present in the workspace.
+If you are using the custom rapyuta.io image on the device, the catkin workspace is already created for you and the *io_tutorials* repository is already present in the workspace.
 Moreover, the source code is already built for you.

-If you are using a computer with ROS installed on it as a device, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into that workspace.
+If your device is a computer with ROS installed on it, or a Raspberry PI without custom rapyuta.io image, you will create a catkin workspace and get the *io_tutorials* repository into that workspace.

 {{% notice note %}}